 • Create the best environment for maximum employment.

 One of the tools the Fed has in its toolkit to try to achieve these twin goals is controlling short-term interest rates.
-The Federal Open Market Committee–made up of 12 Fed officials–meet eight times a year to set the fed funds rate, or the target interest rate.
+This is done by the Federal Open Market Committee (FOMC)–made up of 12 Fed officials–which meets eight times a year to set the federal funds rate, or the target interest rate.

 How the Fed Reacts to Slow Economy

 Recent history bears this strategy out.
-In 2008, when the global economy cratered and both employment and spending were in free fall, the Fed slashed rates to make credit easier to get and restore confidence among consumers and businesses that the economy would stabilize – and it did.
+In 2008, when the global economy cratered, and both employment and spending were in free fall, the Fed slashed rates to near zero percent to make credit easier to get and restore confidence among consumers and businesses that the economy would stabilize.
+The Fed again cut interest rates in March 2020 to near zero percent to stimulate the economy during the initial waves of shutdowns due to the coronavirus pandemic.

 How the Fed Reacts to Hot Economy